-It is the responsibility of the teacher to maintain the classroom first aid kit from the Main Kit.
+It is the responsibility of the teacher to maintain the classroom first aid kit from the Comprehensive Kit.

-It is the responsibility of the Administration Officer to check the contents of the Main first Aid Kit and Excursion First Aid Kit.
+It is the responsibility of the Administration Officer to monitor the contents of the Main first Aid Kit and Excursion First Aid Kit, advising the Finance Manager when restocking is required.